Vintage Flatware Patterns: Identification & Valuation Guide

 Old Spoon Patterns

 Victorian flatware is the most exotic and decorated of all!
-So here, you’ll see different floral and animal forms with Chinese or Gothic motifs.
-Plus, you’ll get 90% Silver and double-sided bodies that hike the cost to $15 – 4000.
+Here, you’ll see different floral and animal forms with Chinese or Gothic motifs.
+Plus, you’ll get 90% Silver and double-sided bodies, which hike the cost to $15 – 4000.

 Popular Designs: Albert, Victoria, Princess, Devonshire, and Coburg